SimoneAstarita/queer_NLP_bib/README.md

 ## POS Tagging

-Björklund, Henrik, and Hannah Devinney.
-"Computer, enhence: POS-tagging improvements for nonbinary pronoun use in Swedish."
-Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion.
+Björklund, Henrik, and Hannah Devinney. <a href="https://aclanthology.org/2023.ltedi-1.8.pdf"><u>"Computer, enhence: POS-tagging improvements for nonbinary pronoun use in Swedish."</u></a> Proceedings of the Third Workshop on Language Technology for Equality, Diversity and Inclusion.
 2023.

 ## Question Answering

-Bunzeck, Bastian, and Sina Zarrieß.
-"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."
-Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP.
+Bunzeck, Bastian, and Sina Zarrieß. <a href="https://aclanthology.org/2024.genbench-1.3.pdf"><u>"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."</u></a> Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP.
 2024.

 ## Sentiment Analysis
-Ungless, Eddie L., Bjorn Ross, and Vaishak Belle.
-"Potential Pitfalls With Automatic Sentiment Analysis: The Example of Queerphobic Bias."
-(2023).
+Ungless, Eddie L., Bjorn Ross, and Vaishak Belle. <a href="https://journals.sagepub.com/doi/epub/10.1177/08944393231152946"><u>"Potential Pitfalls With Automatic Sentiment Analysis: The Example of Queerphobic Bias."</u></a> (2023).

-Ljubešić, Nikola, et al. "The LiLaH Emotion Lexicon of Croatian, Dutch and Slovene."
-Proceedings of the Third Workshop on Computational Modeling of People's Opinions, Personality, and Emotion's in Social Media.
+Ljubešić, Nikola, et al. <a href="https://aclanthology.org/2020.peoples-1.15.pdf"><u>"The LiLaH Emotion Lexicon of Croatian, Dutch and Slovene."</u></a> Proceedings of the Third Workshop on Computational Modeling of People's Opinions, Personality, and Emotion's in Social Media.
 2020.

 ## Text Classification